G-W-C/NCD-IIOT-Gateway/README.md

 2. Use a inject and debug node to confirm the the command should have a return code of ``` { code: 0 } ```.
     ![DO_node-red](https://github.com/user-attachments/assets/6f76ce61-b25a-4400-8fdc-98109881880a)
 ### Reading dido state
-RobustOS is contantly checking the state of the DI/DO and updating its status to files in ``` /var/status/dido ``` \
+RobustOS is constantly checking the state of the DI/DO and updating its status to files in ``` /var/status/dido ``` \
-We can use the watch node to monitor this directory and retrive the DO status updates.
+We can use the watch node to monitor this directory and retrieve the DO status updates.

 ![dido_read_node-red](https://github.com/user-attachments/assets/6f8ed3ba-2a51-4dde-9b6b-2da3481089d4)
 ##### Simple UI control and Monitoring